MariolaH/my-pseudocode/pseudocode.md

 STEP 6 PROTEIN

     1. Add shrimp to pan

+    WHILE (Shrimp is not pink)
-    2. Mix with spatula
+        mix with spatula

-    3. When shrimp changes from clear to white
+            END WHILE

-    4. PROCEED
+     PROCEED

 ```